hapax/hapax.github.io/research.md

 At the moment, I'm thinking about what happens when you slice the *d*-dimensional quantum theory in half.
-It seems like this splits the saddle-shaped space in a controllable way.
+It looks like this creates a wall or "brane" in the gravity theory, with properties which depend on the boundary conditions of the quantum slice.
-With some sleight of hand, we can even split a *wormhole* in half, and use half a quantum computer to describe the interior of a black hole!
+With some sleight of hand, we can insert these branes into *wormholes*, and use half a quantum computer to describe the interior of a black hole!

 #### Papers and presentations